 This calls for the process of adding the bone where it is required and removing where it is not required.
 The rate of bone metabolism is high at children where during the first year of life, almost 100% of the bone structure which is the skeleton is replaced.
 In adults, bone metabolism proceeds at an approximate rate of 10% per annum.
 The process of bone metabolism requires several nutrients that are taken in as form of food and absorbed to the body.
 One of the major nutrients that are responsible for the formation of the new bones is vitamin A (John, 2002).

 One of the roles of Vitamin A in the body is the bone metabolism.
 Bone formation in the body requires a diet of calcium in the body; calcium is present in vitamin A. The two major phenomena s that is associated with bone metabolism in the body of an organism includes the parathyroid-induced calcium mobilization and calcitonin-repressed bone calcium.
 These nutrients are present in the vitamin A diets, therefore deficiency in vitamin A results to the poor bone formation in the body of an organism.
 This deficiency results to abnormalities in the collagen metabolism and the bone mineralization, as a result of this, the bone maturation process is not completed.
-TO BUY AN ESSAY?
+TO BUY A CUSTOM PAPER?
 Save your time, money and spare your nerves!
 Use our professional writing service to get an A+ paper

 Save your time, money and spare your nerves!
 Use our professional writing service to get an A+ paper